-Police and Child Protection agencies can become involved with families and their concerns about the safety and impact for children when there is reported domestic violence.
+Police and child protection agencies can become involved with families and their concerns about the safety and impact for children when there is reported domestic violence.
 The agency may make contact with women as a result of a notification made to the agency.
 It is also possible that their involvement may have positive outcomes for you and your children.

 If you become involved with Child Protection Services, it can be important to remember that throughout any interactions with child protection workers, you are able to seek support and express your needs, seek clarification, and information to help you understand and to be informed.
-DV Specialist Services may also be able to assist you at this time.
+Domestic violence specialist services may also be able to assist you at this time.

 If you have legal concerns seek legal advice.
-Contact numbers for Legal Aid and Community Legal services are in the back of this booklet.
+Contact numbers for Legal Aid and community legal services are in the back of this booklet.